eNutritionFacts

 • Dania Rizvi

 Comparing two Nutrition Facts labels starts with serving size, not with the biggest number on the panel.
 The serving size tells you what every label value is based on.
 After that, compare calories, key nutrient lines, Percent Daily Value, and the ingredient list.
 This helps readers compare similar packaged foods without relying only on front-of-pack claims or one isolated nutrient number.
 The goal is not to declare one food universally better.
 It is to understand what each serving provides, whether the serving sizes are comparable, and which label details matter for the specific comparison being made.
+For the full label-reading sequence before making a side-by-side comparison, start with How to Read Nutrition Facts Labels.

 Quick answer